Yinshangyi/video-store-consistent-hashing/README.md

 - **Repository Layer**
-This layer is responsible for data storage and retrieval, abstracted in the `VideoRepository` class.
+This layer is responsible for data storage and retrieval.

 ## Testing
 **Unit Tests**